mustafar/nh-recipes/content/blog/instant-shahi-tukda/index.md

 * 2 cups milk
 * ¾ can condensed milk (or sugar as per taste )
 * ½ tsp cardamom powder
-* few strands of saffron
+* Few strands of saffron
-* sprinkle of kewra water
+* Sprinkle of kewra water
-* almonds (optional) for decoration
+* Almonds for garnishing, optional

 # Directions
 Arrange your rusks cookies in a serving bowl preferably a rectangular 8x11 size serving dish.
 Put the milk on boil.
 When slightly thickened add condensed milk.